Sqooba/reconf/README.md

 Options:
   -w, --render <file>  Generate <file> (if it does not exist) by rendering
                        template file named "<file>.template".
-  -f, --force          Force generating files, overwriting existing ones.
+                       Optional format "<template file>:<render file>" allows to be more flexible -f, --force          Force generating files, overwriting existing ones.
   -h, --help           Show this usage message and exit.
 ```